Vagente/Django-Web-Admin/README.md

-## This project is not tested as of now and is very likely to contain bugs and exploits.
+## This project is not tested for the moment(will add tests later) and is very likely to contain bugs and exploits.
 Use it for study or research

 ## Overview
 A webmin like website written with django, django-channels, django-otp,